 The image of Jesus as the Good shepherd is a comforting one in the minds of many.
-But many of those who first heard Jesus describe himself in this way were deeply disturbed.
+But some of those who first heard Jesus describe himself in this way were deeply disturbed.
 For it seems that Jesus is setting himself up as the only true Shepherd and savior.
 People still find this claim disturbing.
 “What about other religions?,” they ask.
+For the 4th Sunday of Easter, cycle B.

 It’s not politically incorrect to believe in God.
 Just so long as you acknowledge that all are God’s children, and that there are many, equally honorable paths to the Most High.
 After all, that’s only fair.
 How conceited it would be to claim that your way is the only way?